Find out more about how we could help your

 Unfortunately, the courts are and will continue to be overloaded with rent dispute claims and there is little that can be done, other than to attempt negotiations without court proceedings.
 If parties are looking for a quicker resolution, we recommend getting in touch with our team.

 Remember, the moratorium has not suspended the tenant’s liability to continue paying commercial rent during the pandemic.
-Tenants are still at risk of being sued for recovery of those rent arrears.
+Tenants are still at risk of being sued for the recovery of those rent arrears.
 Whilst there is new legislation on its way forcing landlords and tenants into using the arbitration process to resolve their differences instead of going to Court, that is only likely to cover arrears due over the period of the pandemic.

 Tenants remain liable to pay their rent going forward as it falls due and landlords will still be able to sue for recovery of rents falling due once the current pandemic is over.